Top 10 essentials for self-sufficient camping

 Share

-Your $200 multi-tool may well remain at the bottom of your bag if you haven't mastered the fundamentals, just as your expensive ultralight tent becomes useless in a storm if you've neglected the rest of your camping system.
-The brutal truth?
-Your survival doesn't depend on flashy items; it depends on a coherent and mastered system.
+Your €200 multi-tool might as well stay at the bottom of your bag if you haven't mastered the basics, just as your overpriced ultralight tent becomes useless in a storm if you've neglected the rest of your camping system.
+The harsh truth?
+Your survival doesn't depend on flashy gear, but on a coherent and well-managed system.

 1. Multi-barrier water filtration system